cristian-rincon/cristian-rincon/README.md

 Skills: Python / JS / HTML / CSS

 - 🔭 I’m currently working on I’m currently working on [Grupodot](https://www.grupodot.com/).
-- 🌱 I’m currently learning I’m currently learning Datascience, Frontend
+- 🌱 I’m currently learning Datascience, Frontend
 - 👯 I’m looking to collaborate on open source Python projects.
 - 🤔 I’m looking for help with Javascript and Frontend technologies.
 - 📫 How to reach me: How to reach me: info@cristianrincon.co